ungoldman/tinystore/README.md

 ### `.set(key, value)`

-`.set()` takes a key and a value and saves the pair to storage.
-The key should be a string, and the value can be any standard javascript thing (string, number, array, object).
+Takes a key and value and saves the pair to storage.
+The key should be a string, and the value can be any standard JSON value (string, number, array, object).

 ```js
 store.set('saturday', 'karaoke')